 How to Filter Yourself in Google Analyitcs

-Internal traffic is the number 1 reason for inaccurate data in Google Analytics.
-You may say, hey!
-What about the spam?
-Well, that's the second because despite being really annoying, spam can be easily identified, whereas the internal traffic is really hard and in some cases almost impossible to detect, so it will be indefinitely mixed with your real visits.
+Internal traffic is one of the most common reasons for inaccurate data in Google Analytics.
+Once this traffic it is recorded, it is really hard and in some cases almost impossible to detect, so it gets easily mixed with your real user data.

 What is Internal Traffic?